SolidCoffee/SolidCoffee/README.md

 - 👋 Hi, I’m @SolidCoffee
 - 👀 I’m interested in mechatronics, embedded systems, mechanical engineering, drones and robotics
-- 🌱 I’m currently learning circit and PCB design
+- 🌱 I’m currently learning how to make my own custom bootloader
 - 💞️ I’m looking to collaborate on drone drivers and embedded system help
 - 📫 How to reach me shoot a messege over github